abcnorio/mixedmethod-rcode/README.md

 - **bayesian2beta.r** (from: Sverdlov O, Ryeznik Y, Wu S.2015.
 Exact Bayesian Inference Comparing Binomial Proportions, With Application to Proof-of-Concept Clinical Trials. *Therapeutic Innovation & Regulatory Science*, *49*(1), p.163-174.)
 - **DBDA2E-utilities.R** and **Jags-Ymet-XmetMulti-Mrobust.R** (from: Kruschke, J. 2014. *Doing Bayesian Data Analysis.
 2nd ed.* Academic Press.)

 The corresponding *.r file contains the URL where to download the R script.
 Download and just place them in the main folder.
-External R code is used in the following way:as (parts of) R functions:
+External R code is used in the following way as (parts of) R functions:
-- R packages and R functions that are modified to meet our needs here (e.g. some functions went missing from one R version to the next one like code from   [**heatmap.plus**](https://github.com/cran/heatmap.plus), [**sjstats**](https://github.com/strengejacke/sjstats), [**rhmc**](https://github.com/cran/rhmc), ...).
+- R packages and R functions that are modified to meet our needs here (e.g. some functions went missing from one R version to the next one like code from   [heatmap.plus](https://github.com/cran/heatmap.plus), [sjstats](https://github.com/strengejacke/sjstats), [rhmc](https://github.com/cran/rhmc), ...).
-- Some R code (e.g. from **Bolstad**) was slightly changed due to bugs in the original code at that time.
+- Some R code (e.g. from [Bolstad](https://github.com/cran/Bolstad)) was slightly changed due to bugs in the original code at that time.
 That may be different now.
 - Then there is a lot of R code found on forums, tutorials, etc. to enhance the graphical output or solve this or that problem.
 - Some other code just follows papers and can be seen as an implementation of algorithms (e.g. about p-hacking, z-curves, etc.).
 This is referenced en detail in the book itself.